Phyloiota/iota-wiki/shimmer/learn/governance/the-shimmer-governance-framework.md

 Once a decision has been made by the community in phase 3, and it has not been subject to any emergency proposal, we deem the decision final and will implement the change.
 Changes need to have enough time to prove if they have the intended effect; therefore, a direct submittal of a proposal that intends to change the recently made decision must be declined.

-- A proposal declined in a phase 3 governance vote cannot be resubmitted in the same season again.
+- A proposal declined in a Phase 3 Governance vote or a Phase 3 Treasury vote cannot be resubmitted in the same season again.
 This includes all similar proposals that speak to the same topic or follow the same intent as the declined proposal.
 - Also, proposals that intend to revert a decision taken in a successful phase 3 vote fall under this category and must follow the same rules.
-- Only after the start of a new season a proposal that speaks to the same topic or follows the same intention can be submitted as a phase 1 discussion and has to pass the defined governance process successfully.
+- Only after the start of a new season a proposal that speaks to the same topic or follows the same intention can be submitted as a phase 1 discussion again and has to pass the defined governance process successfully.
 - If the proposal topic succeeds through phase 1 and phase 2 but is declined a second time in phase 3 by the community, the waiting time for resubmittal is increased to 2 seasons.
 Failing this again in the phase 3 vote leads to a 4 season resubmittal delay which is the maximum delay time.
 This means a topic with the same intent can only be brought up one year later again as a phase 1 proposal if it has been declined three times in a phase 3 vote.
   - **Declined one time: Resubmital Delay 1 Season**
   - **Declined two times: Resubmital Delay 2 Seasons**